It can be really daunting when you start approaching retailers and it can be tricky to know if you're doing it right.

 Address the email to a person

-If you look at the business website or social media you might be able to find an email address and a name of the business owner.
+If you look at the business website or social media you might be able to find an email address and the name of the business owner.
 If you're contacting a large retailer you might be able to find something on LinkedIn or phone the head office to ask for the correct contact details.

 Keep it simple

 Don't write an essay, no-one has time to read a lengthy email, keep it to 3-4 paragraphs.

 Short introductions to what you sell and your business, why you're contacting the buyer, how you're relevant to them.

 Tell the buyer what you're selling at the beginning of the email and make it really clear.

 Explain why they need your products, what gap will you fill, why will their customers buy your products.
 For example. if you have any best-sellers that you think might suit their customer chances are they would want to know.
 Make it easy for the buyer by including the Recommended retail price (RRP) and your wholesale price in the body of your email.

 The point is to give the buyer enough to make them want to open your catalogue and have a look at your website.

 Before you get in touch, have a look at their website, visit the store, follow them on social media and show in your email that you have done your research and that you have taken the time to find out more about their business.
 This will really help you keep your email relevant to the buyer.